 2.2.14.
 In alignment with NIST 800-63B, breached passwords should be monitored, and mandatory password changes should occur if a password breach is identified, or the user suspects their password may have been compromised.

 3.1.
 Only authorized, supported, and properly licensed software shall only be installed on iCIMS owned or managed systems.

 3.2.
 Only IT administrators or specific personnel approved by Information Security who have been granted administrator access shall install authorized and licensed software.

 3.3.
 The use of unauthorized software is prohibited.
 Immediate removal of unauthorized software is required if discovered.

 3.4.
 Workstation configurations or build standards defined by the IT Department in alignment with Information Security policies are required to be followed.
 Change of definitions is only allowed by the IT Department, or authorized parties who have been specifically granted administrator access.

 3.5.
 A security review and approval of all software shall be completed prior to production release.
 The review shall be based on system criticality and data type.
 Free, shareware, and open source software as well as software as a service (SaaS) shall be reviewed as well.

 3.6.
 Software that is end-of-life and no longer supported is considered unauthorized software.

 4. Physical Security Policy

 4.1.
-Physical security of computer equipment shall conform to recognised loss prevention guidelines.
+Physical security of computer equipment shall conform to recognized loss prevention guidelines.